1. Statement

 10.4 Disciplinary measures and sanctions

-The Principal authorises all paid members of staff, including operations staff, to issue detentions.
-Detentions do not require parental consent as long as they comply with the law; however parents may be informed where appropriate.
+Students are required to attend compulsory study sessions, which do not require parental consent as long as they comply with the law; however parents may be informed where appropriate.

-Detentions take place in College hours, typically during ‘free periods’, and at weekends during term time (except weekends preceding or following the half term break)for students under 18 years old.
+Compulsory study sessions take place in College hours, typically during ‘free periods’, and at weekends during term time (except weekends preceding or following the half term break) for students under 18 years old.
 Special circumstances the student may have will be taken into consideration as well as including reasonable allowance for taking lunch, if relevant.

 10.4.2 Temporary confiscation of mobile phones

-Teachers are permitted to confiscate mobile phones during lessons when a student has repeatedly been asked not to use it in the class.
+Staff are permitted to confiscate mobile phones during lessons or supervised study.
 Phones will be handed into reception and students will be able to collect them at the end of the lesson.
 Persistent breaches may lead to more stringent disciplinary measures.

 10.4.2 Removal from class